ljfio/personal-website/src/content/articles/umbraco-multi-site-azure-front-door.md

 The way that Azure hosts ASP .NET Core sites, specifically when using a Windows based App Service, the sites hosting model can be configured to run `InProcess` or `OutOfProcess`.

-When running in `InProcess` IIS is repsonsible for routing requests and controlling the headers returned in the HTTP request.
+When running in `InProcess` IIS is repsonsible for routing requests and controls the way that headers are processed in the HTTP request.

 With `OutOfProcess` the site is launched using the `dotnet`  command and exists as a sub-process with HTTP traffic being sent to the launched Kestrel web server.

+In our instance, we were hosting ASP .NET Core `InProcess` negating the work that the `ForwardedHeadersMiddleware` was doing.

 ## Actual Solution